Latest Places The Ski Life

 Colorado skiers who ride or die by Vail, Breck, and Keystone, or anyone who spends vacations in the Colorado/Utah area.
 Not to mention, the full Epic Pass is home to probably the largest spread of international destinations in Europe and Canada, so if that’s on your list this year, this could be a good option.

 The Indy Pass entered the scene back in 2019 and provides a unique offering for riders everywhere with over 100 partner resorts.
 Passholders get two days at each resort, with additional discounts for extra tickets and at other partnered areas, like cross-country skiing facilities.
 The focus of the Indy Pass is on independent resorts (hence the name), but also smaller resorts that prioritize small ski area vibes.
-10,000 feet of vertical drop isn’t usually on the menu at these partners, but no lift lines and easy access are.
+10,000 feet of vertical drop isn’t usually on the menu at these partners, but no lift lines, easy access, and community vibes are.

 Who’s it for?

 Perhaps the best compilation and representation in the Midwest of all the ski passes.
-It’s great for folks based in the East and Midwest but provides plenty of options for destination skiing out West.
-The Indy Pass is ideal for folks who aren’t hitting the 50+ ski day threshold and are stoked on exploring and traveling off the beaten path.
+It’s great for folks based in the East and Midwest, but provides plenty of options for destination skiing out West.
+The Indy Pass is ideal for folks who aren’t hitting the 50+ ski day threshold and are stoked on traveling away from the beaten path.
+Indy is probably the best option for families who find the big resort scene expensive and overkill for a casual family ski vacation.

 A Powder7 Favorite Hill: Sunlight Mountain Resort